biletnam/cinema-ticket-1/README.md

 Written without use of any IDE.
 Tested on Apache Tomcat 8.
 Annotations are used, thus there is no web.xml descriptor.
 War archive is in 'deploy' folder.

+P.S.
+This is my first webapp so don't judge strictly.
+I know, code is awful, and I leave it here to keep in mind how I shouldn't write anymore :)